How Much is My Standing Timber’s Worth?

 2. Understand Stumpage Prices

-Stumpage prices are the amount buyers are willing to pay for timber while it is still standing.
-These prices are influenced by species, quality, volume, and market demand.
+Stumpage prices represent what buyers are willing to pay for timber on the stump.
+These prices vary with species, quality, volume, and market demand.
+Knowing current timber market prices helps set realistic expectations.

 3. Assess Market Conditions